 Before you will be a supermom, you will be super pregnant.
 That period is the third trimester of pregnancy.
 Congratulations!
 You have made it to the last three months of your gestation.
 You can say goodbye to seeing your toes now, until your due date.
-The last trimester is not only about waiting for the childbirth.
+The last trimester is not only about waiting for childbirth.
 It is also about the rapid growth of your baby.
-This fleeting growth needs to be monitored with the help of third trimester scans and tests.
+The fleeting growth of 20 to 38 weeks should be monitored with the help of 3D/4D/HD Ultrasound scans and tests.

 This week on LadiesAndBabies, we will explain the various tests during pregnancy third trimester.

 As your delivery date draws closer, you may need to make more visits to the gynaecologist.
 A diverse range of tests during pregnancy third trimester is conducted based on the mother’s overall health.
 Expecting moms with high-risk pregnancy may have to undergo more inspections than others.

 Group B streptococcus (GBS) is a type of bacteria.
 This bacteria is found in 30% of women.
 Though GBS infection is common, it does not primarily cause any major problems in adults.
 However, GBS infection is a potential life threat to newborns.
 This is why doctors perform a Group B strep test in the final trimester of pregnancy.

 With the use of a cotton swab, your doctor will collect a sample from your vagina and rectum.
 This swab sample is then examined in the laboratory for infections.
 If the risk is high, doctors provide expecting moms with antibiotics during labour to avoid complications to the newborn.
 GBS screening can be done in 36-37 week of the pregnancy.

 Nonstress Test (NST)